General Chemistry Review

 I made a rough little diagram of the interaction which is depicted here:

-A more official looking graph of this interaction comes from LiqC of Carbon Based Curiosities, who gave me permission to reproduce his beautiful looking graph of this interaction energy (taken from this post.)
+A more official looking graph of this interaction comes from LiqC of (now-defunct) Carbon-Based Curiosities, who gave me permission to reproduce his beautiful looking graph of this interaction energy.

 Note the Goldilocks spot at a bond length of 74 picometers (0.74 Å) and energy of 432 kJ/mol, and how ΔE skyrockets as you decrease the bond length past this point.